 The following medical problems or medications appear to increase your risk of contracting salmonella by impairing your immune system.

 - Anti-rejection drugs taken after organ transplants

-Salmonella infection itself usually isn't life-threatening.
-However, in certain people — especially infants and young children, older adults, transplant recipients, pregnant women and people with weakened immune systems — the development of complications can be dangerous.
+Salmonella infection usually isn't life-threatening.
+However, in certain people — especially infants and young children, older adults, transplant recipients, pregnant women, and people with weakened immune systems — the development of complications can be dangerous.

 - Decreased urine output